glanceapp/glance/docs/configuration.md

 `url`

 The URL which will be requested and its response will determine the status of the site.
+Optionally, you can specify this using an environment variable with the syntax `${VARIABLE_NAME}`.

 `icon`